Atticus29/pcc_biology_112/syllabus.md

 - **Learn from your mistakes** Take the practice tests and quizzes available through the text book.
 If you get something wrong, try to determine why.
 This is especially true for exams.
 Spend time analyzing your exam results.
 It’s easy to say the question was too difficult – it’s more effective to figure out why the question was difficult.

 - **Take responsibility** You are the person in control of your performance in class.
 I don’t give you a grade - I just report the grade you earn.

 - **Spend time on this course** Schedule and spend time at least every other day to read and review course materials, re-write your notes and think.
 Much of this course builds upon earlier portions of the course.
-Try not to fall behind.
+Try your best not to fall behind.

 - **Take advantage of the resources available to you** There are many services available to help you in all aspects of your education.
 Don’t forget that your book and the online content are excellent resources!
 You should take advantage of all the tools that come with your book.

 - **Ask me for help if you get confused** Don’t be shy about asking questions in class!
 If you have a question, it’s likely that other students are wondering the same thing.
 Please come see me during office hours!
 I’m there to help you with the material.

 - **Write to learn** This is probably my best (and least-often-followed-through?) advice.
 When you’re reading the chapter, write about each section after you’re done reading.
-When you’re studying for the exams, write and answer your own practice exams.
+When you’re studying for the exams, **write and answer your own practice exams**.
 You will be shocked how often the writing process helps you understand and/or realize when you don’t understand a topic.
 Write write write.

-- **Success here=future rewards**  In BI 112 our goal is to make sure that you have a good background in basic biology and that you are well-prepared for the 200-level courses you will need to go on into Health Science.
+- **Success here = future rewards**  In BI 112 our goal is to make sure that you have a good background in basic biology and that you are well-prepared for the 200-level courses you will need to go on into the Health Sciences.